Owen Tudor: Life after Catherine's death

 Following Queen Catherine's death, Owen Tudor lost the protection from the statute on dowager queens' remarriage and was imprisoned in Newgate Prison.
-In 1438 he escaped but was later recaptured and held in the custody of the constable of Windsor Castle.
+In 1438, he escaped but was later recaptured and held in the custody of the constable of Windsor Castle.

 In 1439, Henry VI of England granted him a general pardon, restoring his goods and lands.
 In addition, Henry VI granted him a pension of £40 per annum, provided him with a position in court, and appointed him the Keeper of the King's Parks in Denbigh.
 In 1442, Henry VI welcomed his two half-brothers, Edmund and Jasper, to court.
-In November 1452, they were created earls of Richmond and Pembroke with the acknowledgement that they were the king's half-brothers.
+In November 1452, they were created Earls of Richmond and Pembroke respectively with the acknowledgement that they were the king's half-brothers.

 In 1459, Tudor's pension was increased to £100 per annum.
-Owen and Jasper were commissioned to arrest a servant of John Dwnn of Kidwelly, a Yorkist, and later that year, Tudor acquired an interest in the forfeited estates of another Yorkist, John, Lord Clinton.
-On 5 February 1460, Tudor and Jasper were granted life offices in the Duke of York's lordship of Denbigh, a prelude to them later seizing lordship.
+Owen and his son Jasper (Edmund having died in 1456) were commissioned to arrest a servant of John Dwnn of Kidwelly, a Yorkist, and later that year, Tudor acquired an interest in the forfeited estates of another Yorkist, John, Lord Clinton.
+On 5 February 1460, Tudor and Jasper were granted life offices in the Duke of York's lordship of Denbigh, a prelude to them later seizing the lordship.

 Death

 Owen Tudor was an early casualty of the Wars of the Roses (1455–1487) between the House of Lancaster and the House of York.
-He joined his son Jasper's army in Wales in January 1461, a force that was defeated at the Battle of Mortimer's Cross by Edward of York.
+He joined his son Jasper's army as Lancastrian relations and partisans in Wales in January 1461, a force that was defeated at the Battle of Mortimer's Cross by Edward of York.
 On 2 February, Owen Tudor was captured and beheaded at Hereford.
-His head was placed on the market cross there, "and a madde woman kembyd hys here and wysche a way the blode of hys face" and set 100 candles about him.
+His head was placed on the market cross there, "and a madde woman kembyd hys here and wysche a way the blode of hys face" ("and a mad woman combed his hair and washed away the blood of his face") and set 100 candles about him.

-Owen Tudor had expected to be imprisoned rather than executed.
-Moments before his execution he realised that he was to die and murmured "that hede shalle ly on the stocke that wass wonte to ly on Quene Katheryns lappe."
+Owen Tudor had expected to be imprisoned, rather than executed.
+Moments before his execution, he realised that he was to die and murmured "that hede shalle ly on the stocke that wass wonte to ly on Quene Katheryns lappe" ("that head shall lie on the stock that was wont to lie on Queen Catherine's lap").
 His body was buried in a chapel on the north side of the Greyfriars' Church in Hereford.
 He had no memorial until his illegitimate son, David, paid for a tomb before the friary was dissolved.